2026 Legislative Agenda

 • Allow single remittance of local taxes and fees

-• Build a long-term talent pipeline
+• Expand and strengthen Missouri’s long-term tech talent pipeline

 • Support investment opportunities